The Emptiness (album)

 The Emptiness is the third studio album by American metalcore band Alesana.
 It was recorded in the fall of 2009 and was released on January 26, 2010 through Fearless Records.
 The album is considered a rock opera due to its in-depth story.
 Vocalists Shawn Milke and Dennis Lee have both stated that the idea of writing an album based upon their own authored story has been present with them since the time of the band's first release, Try This with Your Eyes Closed.

 Before the release of A Place Where the Sun Is Silent, The Emptiness was Alesana's best-selling album at the time, claiming the 68th position on the Billboard chart upon its release.

-Background and concept
+Background and recording

+Guitarists Shawn Milke and Patrick Thompson began the album's writing process by spending six weeks working "around the clock" on the rough versions of the album's tracks.